 While we’re not at the point where a robot waiter can bring you your order, we are certainly in a time when a computer can take your order.
 Automated websites that offer a range of food home delivery options, from a vast array of restaurants, are common in many countries.
 The customer inputs their order, the request is sent to the restaurant in question, the food is prepared and dispatched, and the only human interaction is opening the door to the delivery person.

 There are comparable developments in the experience of actually dining out.
-Nationwide food chain TGI Friday’s has developed an app that allows customers to use their iPhone, iPad or Android Phone to order and pay while sitting in the restaurant, almost negating the need for a server.
-Rajat Suri, a Boston based entrepreneur has developed Presto, a restaurant-specific tablet that sits on a restaurant table, allows you input your order, electronically pay, and even emails you an invoice.
+Nationwide food chain TGI Friday’s has developed an app that allows customers to use their iPhone, iPad, or Android Phone to order and pay while sitting in the restaurant, almost negating the need for a server.
+Rajat Suri, a Boston-based entrepreneur has developed Presto, a restaurant-specific tablet that sits on a restaurant table, allows you to input your order, electronically pay, and even emails you an invoice.
 While the device is experiencing some success, it’s not unthinkable to speculate that larger computer companies might start to develop their own versions of the technology using their own tablets, should this prove to be a lucrative market.

 iPads and Retail